Document Type : Original Article

 Background

 The importance of the international food regulatory system to global health, is often overlooked.
-There are calls to reform this system to promote healthy and sustainable food systems centred on the Codex Alimentarius Commission (Codex), the United Nation’s standard-setting body.
+There are calls to reform this system to promote healthy and sustainable food systems centred on the Codex Alimentarius Commission (Codex), the United Nation’s (UN’s) standard-setting body.
 Yet this presents a significant political challenge, given Codex has historically prioritized food safety risks over wider harms to public health, and is dominated by powerful food exporting nations and industry groups with a primary interest in trade expansion.
-To better understand this challenge, we examine who participates and contests Codex standards, using the development of new Guidelines on Front-of-pack Nutrition Labelling (FOPNL) as a case study.
+To better understand this challenge, we examine who participates and contests Codex standards, using the development of the new Guidelines on Front-of-pack Nutrition Labelling (FOPNL) as a case study.

 Methods